Abortion in Montana

-Abortion in Montana is legal.
+Abortion in Montana is legal until fetal viability (or until full term, if a medical professional deems it important to protect life or health).
 The number of abortion clinics in Montana has fluctuated over the years, with twenty in 1982, twelve in 1992, eight providers of which seven were clinics in 2011, and five clinics in 2014.
 There were four clinics from 2015 to February 2018 when All Families Healthcare clinic in Whitefish reopened.
 There were 1,690 legal abortions in 2014, and 1,611 in 2015.

+2024 Montana Initiative 128 is a ballot initiative that was approved from the ballot on November 5, 2024; amending the Constitution of Montana to explicitly confer a right to abortion up to fetal viability.

 History

 Legislative history

 In 1997, the Montana Legislature passed a law that said only physicians could perform abortions.
 After a lawsuit, they changed the law to allow nurse practitioners to perform abortions.

 As of 2017, California, Oregon, Montana, Vermont, and New Hampshire allow qualified non-physician health professionals, such as physicians' assistants, nurse practitioners, and certified nurse midwives, to do first-trimester aspiration abortions and to prescribe drugs for medical abortions.
 As of May 1, 2018, there were no major legal restrictions on abortions.